 Jessica Kuipers of Bijoux Events, a vivacious, boisterous personality known for her nontraditional, creative, edgy designs, agreed.
 “The Hotel Californian will get the rock-and-roll guest, the writers, the entrepreneurs; it’s perfect for the quirky kind of weddings.”
 Rani Hoover of Rani Hoover, Inspired Weddings & Events focused on the importance of the hotel’s location.
 “Most people don’t come here to be removed or tucked away into a resort full-time.”
 With easy entry to the Funk Zone and everywhere in Santa Barbara, the Hotel Californian is a merger of accessibility and luxury, creating a unique opportunity for visitors to experience every aspect of the American Riviera.

-TynanGroup was the Project Manager and Construction Manager for the Hotel Californian.
+TynanGroup was the Project Manager on the Hotel Californian project.